 that's much lighter than plastic wrap and therefore it flew very well.
 I

 was encouraged to build smaller kites by Paul Berard.

-I guess the book about miniature kites and the web site were a result of people asking questions about miniature kites.
+I guess the book about miniature kites and the website were a result of people asking questions about miniature kites.
 The Miniatures

-web site grew and I knew that people wanted more plans and building
+website grew, and I knew that people wanted more plans and building

-and "How to Build Miniature Kites."
+information, so I merged two guides into one book called "Miniature Kites."
 See the link at the bottom of this page.

 2. What was your most memorable moment when introducing some aspect of kiting to a non-kiter or a group of non-kiters?

 stick with kiting... because I can do one thing today and something